-Home > Tax in Taiwan > How shareholder strcture affect tax liability
+Home > Tax in Taiwan > How shareholder structure affects tax liability

-Understanding Dividend Tax in Taiwan: How shareholder structure affect tax
+Understanding Dividend Tax in Taiwan: How shareholder structure and distribution policy affect tax

-Dividend tax is an essential consideration for businesses and shareholders in Taiwan, especially for those managing profits and structuring ownership across domestic and international entities.
-This guide explains Taiwan’s dividend tax regulations, the impact of residency status, and key factors to consider when selecting shareholders for a Taiwan-based company.
+Dividend tax is a crucial consideration for businesses and shareholders in Taiwan, especially for those managing profits and structuring ownership across domestic and international entities.
+This guide explains Taiwan’s dividend tax regulations, the impact of residency status, how company law shapes dividend distribution, and key factors to consider when selecting shareholders for a Taiwan-based company.

 Dividends distributed by a Taiwan company to its shareholders are subject to taxation.
 The tax liability depends on the shareholder’s residency and tax status, as well as applicable tax treaties.